smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 }
 {% endhighlight %}

+Having to use the factory everywhere is not fun.
 We can do better.

 ### Poor Man's Dependency Injection Container

 What if we could use a single class to get any dependency we wanted?
-Instead of a Factory, we could have a Dictionary keyed on types where the values define how to create any class.
+We could use a Dictionary of Factories!
+The Dictionary would be keyed on types where the values would define how to create their respective types.
 We could then create any class the Dictionary knows about.

 In this section, we are going to create a really simple class to do just that.
 Our very own simple Dependency Injection Container.

-Why is it called a Container?
+Question: Why is it called a "Container"?
 It will contain all our application's dependencies.
 When our application starts we will give it all the dependencies we want to create and classes we want to inject the dependencies into.

 The Container needs to:

-1. Resolve dependencies our application needs
+1. Resolve types our application needs
-2. Register dependencies our application provides
+2. Register types our application provides

 Enough with the words!
-First one little hiccup, our Container needs to know how to create any dependency.
-For now let's avoid that problem and use a simple ``Func<T>`` like a Factory.
-Okay, onto the code!
+Onto the code!

 {% highlight csharp %}
 public interface ISimpleContainer {